 (Closing argument, here.
 I’m pacing and gesticulating.)

-“You knew his policies were biased, you knew they would harm immigrants and Muslims, but you didn’t care because they wouldn’t affect you.
+“You knew his policies were biased, you knew they would harm immigrants and Muslims, but you didn’t care because they wouldn’t affect YOU.
 So just stop with the ‘we didn’t know’ crap.
 YOU KNEW.
-And for now, I need you to own that shit.
+And for now, I need you to own that.
 All y’all just need to man up and own your willful disregard for us, your fellow citizens.”

 As you can see, it’s not pretty and I am nowhere near acceptance.
 Grief, bitterness, and suspicion still color all my daily interactions.
 But here is what I do know: any person who incites violence and hatred while dismissing misogyny, bigotry, cruelty, intimidation, and racism?
 That person is #NotMyPresident and never will be.